r-bk/rsdns/README.md

 There are DNS crates which implement asynchronous resolvers, but are built for a single async runtime.
 This somewhat blocks usage of such resolver in an application built around another runtime. *rsdns* closes this gap and genuinely supports three different async runtimes.
-Moreover, for completeness, *rsdns* has an independent synchronous resolver as well.
+Moreover, *rsdns* has an independent synchronous resolver as well.

 [![crates.io][crates-badge]][crates-url]
 [![docs.rs][docs-badge]][docs-url]